svvac/dnslb/README.md

 To use an alternative, local image for _dnslb_, supply its name in the `IMAGE` variable.
 The default domain is `example.org` and can be overridden with the `DOMAIN` variable.

 The test creates a simple `nginx` deployment with an accompanying service to demonstrate and verify the functionality.
+Go to [YAML](/test/nginx.yaml) file to learn the details and make some adjustments.

 The controller binary can be run locally (outside cluster) if supplied with the kubeconfig file:
 ```sh